 Scalability across teams:

-- Well-defined brand identity (logo, colors, typography) provides foundation for all future marketing
+- Well-defined brand identity (logo, colors, typography) provides the foundation for all future marketing

-- Reduces need to renegotiate scope for every new asset
+- Clear guidelines reduce the need to renegotiate scope for every new asset

 - External vendors and global teams maintain brand integrity without constant supervision